-First of all when I heard it for the first time I thought yes, yes, yes; this is it.
+First of all when I heard it for the first time I thought yes, yes, yes – this is it.
 This is really how I feel about that.
-We are the heart both because of our products and for me it’s also because of our people because each of us has the heart.
-It’s so touching, it’s beating, and this is all of us, our energy, our passion, our enthusiasm, so for me this is it.
+We are the heart both because of our products and also because of our people.
+Each of us has the heart.
+It’s so touching, it’s beating, and this is all of us, our energy, our passion, our enthusiasm, and so for me this is it.
 We are the heart and we keep it beating.
 This is life, this is work, this is everything.

-I bring all my energy and passion, actually, to work.
+I bring all of my energy and passion to work.
 I get so much enjoy.
 I work with a lot of people here.
-Actually half of the production plant I am coaching and the other half are my colleagues.
+Actually, half of the production plant I am coaching and the other half are my colleagues.
 That’s why I interact with a lot of people and I try to give all of my knowledge, to spread all of my experience.
 I share my energy and enthusiasm.
 When you do it, it’s catching, people may feel it from me as well, so by that I keep the heart beating.

 I’m responsible for the VPS journey and it cannot be done by one person no matter how enthusiastic that person is.
 It should be done by each of us.
-Probably most difficult is sometimes people are not on board in this journey, and we need to change this mindset so each of us lives this journey and takes their own part.
+Probably the most difficult part is that sometimes people are not on board in this journey, and we need to change this mindset so that each of us lives this journey and takes their own part.

 Well, I’m excited about life in general!
-If I pick like three things, it’s cooking, travelling, and reading books; I enjoy that.
-I’m an amateur cooker at home, baking things for my son and husband, hopefully they enjoy it.
+If I pick three things, it’s cooking, travelling, and reading books; I enjoy that.
+I’m an amateur cooker at home, baking things for my son and husband.
+Hopefully they enjoy it.
 Also travelling.
 I have travelled a lot back home to Europe, Asia, and Africa as well.
 Now we’re a bit stuck, but this is a nice place to be stuck because there are opportunities to travel around this country.